Zymbit-Docs/docs/content/getting-started/scm/production-mode/index.md

 *DO NOT* skip this step.
 If you encounter a major issue with your application after your SCM has been permanently bound to your device and armed, you may not be able to fix it.
 {{< /callout >}}

 Test the functionality of your application thoroughly to ensure it is free of major defects that will prevent it from functioning properly.
-In Production Mode when *Perimeter Detect* features are in use, it may be difficult to make significant chances to your configuration without locking youself out of the SCM, depending on the nature of your application and its configuration.
+In Production Mode when *Perimeter Detect* features are in use, it may be difficult to make significant changes to your configuration without locking youself out of the SCM, depending on the nature of your application and its configuration.

 ## Activate Production Mode

 To put the SCM into Production Mode only requires a function call followed by a power cycle.

-The API function lock_binding puts the HSM into Production Mode.
-Below are three examples which check the current binding info, lock the HSM binding, then check the current binding info again.
+The API function lock_binding puts the SCM into Production Mode.
+Below are three examples which check the current binding info, lock the SCM binding, then check the current binding info again.
 Remove the comments around the lock binding function to move to Production Mode.

 <details>